scaleway/terraform-provider-scaleway/docs/resources/mnq_namespace.md

 In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the namespace
+- `endpoint` - The endpoint of the service matching the Namespace protocol.
 - `created_at` - The date and time the Namespace was created.
 - `updated_at` - The date and time the Namespace was updated.